 As part of the London & South East Branch of Railfuture, the Eastern Division has contributed to numerous consultations including Local Transport Plans, Local Development Frameworks, Multi-modal studies, Route Utilisation Strategies, DfT franchise proposals, and proposed timetable changes.

-Stay up-to-date with all Railfuture and other events and key dates here.
+Stay up-to-date with Railfuture and other events here and other key dates here.

 Catch up with other London & South East rail development campaigning news in the regional branch's quarterly newsletter railse here.
 Also subscribe there to the branch's new monthly e-newsletter inter-railse.